vekexasia/landcanlogger/README.md

 *Best Practices*:

   * Take short logs and name log file with whatever happened.
-Ex: "mower-into-trapped-state.csv` or `offlimits-accessory-detect-magnetic-boundary.csv`
+Ex: `mower-into-trapped-state.csv` or `offlimits-accessory-detect-magnetic-boundary.csv`
   * You can submit log file in an issue here in github or create pull request including the log in the `canbus` folder

 ## CanBus info